opentargets/genetics-finemapping/readme.md

 # Exit tmux with Ctrl+b then d
 ```

 The above command will run all analyses specified in the manifest using GNU parallel.
 It will create two files `commands_todo.txt.gz` and `commands_done.txt.gz` showing which analyses have not yet/already been done.
-The pipeline can be stopped at any time and restarted without re-running commands.
+The pipeline can be stopped at any time and restarted without repeating any completed analyses.
 You can safely regenerate the `commands_*.txt.gz` commands whilst the pipeline is running using `python 3_make_commands.py --quiet`.

-##### Step 5: Process the results
+#### Step 5: Process the results

 ```
 # Combine the results of all the individual analyses